 Spring Break typically lasts around 6 to 7 weeks and the start date varies each year being around 4 to 5 weeks before Easter.
 Most colleges have their spring breaks before Easter but a few are after.

-For 2018, Spring Break runs from approximately February 17 to April 21.
+For 2019, Spring Break runs from approximately February 16 to April 27.
 The Canadian colleges tend to break up first and the American colleges typically start the following week.
+Most Florida colleges will have their one week break between March 2 and 16 in 2019.

 Panama City Beach